Razer Kraken Ultimate Headphones Review

 Astro A40 TR Headset + MixAmp Pro 2019

 The Astro A40 TR Headset + MixAmp Pro 2019 are much better wired gaming headphones than the Razer Kraken Ultimate.
 The Astro are more comfortable, have better controls that you can tweak on-the-fly, and they have a slightly better build.
-Their sound profile is also better balanced, they have a more consistent frequency response, and their detachable boom microphone has a better overall performance.
+They have a more consistent frequency response, and their detachable boom microphone has a better overall performance.
 However, the Razer have an adjustable surround sound feature.

 Test Results